 The photovoltaic installer is a relatively new profession on the market and not yet fully known to everyone.
 So what does his job entail?
 His duties include:

-- Assembly of inverters together with protection on AS and CD side
+- Installation of inverters together with AS-side and CD-side protection;

 - SEP authorisations (Association of Polish Electricians).
 A person who carries out electrical work should have one.
 This qualification certificate, which entitles you to deal with the operation of equipment, networks and installations, must be valid.

-- Possession of a certificate which confirms the qualification to install renewable energy sources.
+- Possession of a certificate that confirms the qualification to install renewable energy sources.
 This certificate is issued by the Office of Technical Inspection (UDT).
-The certificate is issued for 5 years.
-In order to obtain it, the holder must undergo training at a centre designated for this purpose and pass a state examination before a UDT commission.
+The certificate is issued for five years.
+In order to obtain it, he or she must undergo training at a centre designed for this purpose and pass a state examination before a UDT commission.

-- be qualified to work at height.
-The fitter should have this qualification as the installation of the panels sometimes requires working on the roof, in which case he/she must observe personal protection and health and safety regulations.
+- Be qualified to work at height.
+The fitter should have these, as the installation of the panels sometimes requires working on the roof, in which case he or she should observe personal protection as well as health and safety regulations.

-With more and more solar panel installations, the job of a fitter seems to be a secure income.
+With an increasing number of solar panel installations, the job of a fitter seems to be a secure income.
 Besides, it is possible to find employment in other European countries.

-The tremendous technological development in the world in recent years, together with the development of our ecological awareness, has made photovoltaics one of the fastest growing industries in the industry today.
+The tremendous technological development in the world in recent years, together with the development of our ecological awareness, has made photovoltaics one of the fastest growing industries these days.
 The largest photovoltaic markets in the world are China and the United States.
 In Europe, the Netherlands and Germany lead the way, followed by Spain.
-According to forecasts by Social Power Europe, global photovoltaic capacity will increase by 225 GW in 2023.
+According to Social Power Europe's forecasts, global photovoltaic capacity will increase by 225 GW in 2023.

 In Poland, photovoltaics are also becoming more common.
-The installed capacity of photovoltaics in February 2021 was 4244.03 MW, and this year it is more than double that.
+The installed capacity of photovoltaics in February 2021 was 4244.03 MW, and in 2022 it is more than double that.
 The number of new PV installations is more than 45,000 units.